Zawe Ashton: Acting

 Her film credits include Velvet Buzzsaw, directed by Dan Gilroy for Netflix, Dreams of a Life directed by Carol Morley, for which she was nominated in the Most Promising Newcomer category at the 2012 British Independent Film Awards, St. Trinian's 2: The Legend of Fritton's Gold, Blitz, Nocturnal Animals, directed by Tom Ford, Greta directed by Neil Jordan.

 Her TV credits include Vod in the Channel 4 comedy Fresh Meat, Claire in the six-part BBC One / Netflix series Wanderlust, Journey Blue in Doctor Who, BBC, and Katherine in Not Safe For Work for Channel 4.
 As a child, Ashton appeared in two episodes of The Demon Headmaster.

-In November of 2023, she played the character Dar-Benn in the Marvel Studios movie The Marvels.
+In November 2023, she played the character Dar-Benn in the Marvel Studios movie The Marvels.

 Awards

 In May 2010, Ashton was named one of the "55 Faces of the Future" by Nylon magazine's Young Hollywood Issue.
 In October 2012, she received the Ultimate Newcomer trophy from Cosmopolitan magazine at their Women of the Year awards.
 In November 2012, she won the Creative Diversity Network Award for Best Breakthrough On-Screen Talent for her role as Vod in the BAFTA-nominated Channel 4 hit Fresh Meat.
 In 2013, she won a Screen Nation Award for Female Performance in a Film 2012/2013, in recognition of her lead-role performance in Dreams of a Life.